proloyd/lab-website/index.md

 ---
 ---

-## Computational neuroscience of brain dynamics from electrophysiological recordings
+## Computational neuroscience of brain dynamics and cognition